Matteo-Malve/RAGMedAssist-INLPT-WS2023/project/DOCUMENTATION.md

 | **`thenlper_gte-base`**   | **0.938** |
 | `intfloat_e5-base-v2`   | 0.864 |

 **nDCG:** Our nDCG evaluation was limited to `k=1,2,3` in order to mirror the operational constraints of our later chat model, which only retrieves the top three documents.
 It provides insight into how well our retrieval system ranks relevant documents at the top of its search results.
-A gradual increase in nDCG scores from `k=1` to `k=3`for all models illustrates that while the very first document might not always be the most relevant, the system generally ranks highly relevant documents within the top 3 positions. `thenlper_gte-base` again slightly outperforms the other models across all `k`.
+A gradual increase in nDCG scores from `k=1` to `k=3`for all models illustrates that while the very first document might not always be the most relevant, the system generally ranks highly relevant documents within the top three positions. `thenlper_gte-base` again slightly outperforms the other models across all `k`.

 |   **nDCG**                    |   k=1 |   k=2 |   k=3 |
 |:----------------------|------:|------:|------:|